moderndatacompany/dataos.info/docs/interfaces/atlas/bi_tools/powerbi/power_bi.md

-# DataOS Integration with Power BI
+# DataOS Integration with Power BI Using ODBC Driver

 This article will help you to set up the connection between DataOS and Power BI.
-It provides specific steps needed to fetch data from DataOS into Power BI.
+It provides specific steps needed to fetch data from DataOS into Power BI using Simba Presto ODBC driver.

-## Explore your DataOS data with Power BI

-Power BI is a business analytics service to provide interactive visualizations and business intelligence capabilities.
-Using Power BI’s simple user interface, you can create your reports and dashboards.

-DataOS and Power BI seamless integration works to take advantage of that powerful visualization technology, on the data pulled from DataOS.

 ## Requirements